Commissioning editor

 - working with authors.

-Keeping up to date with industry trends is a more informal element of professional training, with part of this process being membership of bodies such as the The Publishers Association.
+Keeping up with industry trends is essential.
+Membership of bodies such as The Publishers Association.

 Career prospects